gzachariadis/Python.Challenges/README.md

 Please attempt these exercises on your own.

-Please **DO NOT** look at the solutions until you have solved a challenge, or at least spent some time thinking about your own approaches to solving it.
+**DO NOT** look at the solutions until you have solved a challenge, or at least spent some time thinking about your own approaches to solving it.
 Remember, if you use material from this repository to gain rank, you are violating [Codewars policy](https://docs.codewars.com/community/rules/#policy)